iris-hep/iris-hep.github.io/pages/fellows/AryanRoy.md

 projects:
 - project_title: Accelerating Uproot with AwkwardForth
   project_goal: >
     Uproot is a Python library made for ROOT I/O. Uproot can only read columnar data quickly.
-The record-oriented layouts are hundreds of times slower, hence, in this project we aim to accelerate Uproot using AwkwardForth, a Domain Specific Language and meta-programming.
-The project will result in a fully functional ROOT format reader that can replace the current solution and alos outperform it.
+The record-oriented layouts are hundreds of times slower, hence, in this project we aim to accelerate Uproot using AwkwardForth, a Domain Specific Language.
+This fellowship will involve writing up a meta-programming solution to generate schema-specific AwkwardForth code to read ROOT files.
+This project will result in a fully functional ROOT format reader that can replace the current solution and also outperform it.
   mentors:
   - Jim Pivarski (Princeton University)
  proposal: /assets/pdf/fellows-2022/039-proposal-Aryan-Roy.pdf